 • Necessary conditions for starting work: If one of your clients requires errors and omissions insurance, are your subcontractors covered or will they commit to be by a certain date?

 • Terms of payment outline (how and when): You may not wish to pay your subcontractors in the same way you ask to be paid.
-What do you deem to be a fair, scalable compensation format for them?
+What do you deem to be a fair, scalable compensation for them?

 • Termination clause (at your client’s request): It’s important that your subs know that, while they are ultimately accountable to you, your client holds the right to terminate your work with them at any time.
+Therefore, you need to make sure that you can end your agreement with them in a reasonable time to control your expenses.

-• Work for hire clause: We’re used to seeing this directed towards us, but don’t forget to apply this same clarification to the subcontractors in your agreement — things can get very messy otherwise!
+• Work for hire clause: We’re used to seeing this directed toward us, but don’t forget to apply this same clarification to the subcontractors in your agreement — things can get very messy otherwise!

 Bare essentials of the subcontractor agreement